SaiArjunSairamje/Descriptive-Statistics-Probability-on-Aerofit-Dataset/README.md

 For each AeroFit treadmill product, construct two-way contingency tables and compute all conditional and marginal probabilities along with their insights/impact on the business.
 Dataset

-The company collected the data on individuals who purchased a treadmill from the AeroFit stores during the prior three months.
+The company collected data on individuals who purchased a treadmill from the AeroFit stores during the prior three months.
 The dataset has the following features:

 ___________________________________________________________________________________________________________